Skip to Content

 Simon Dannhauer/Shutterstock

-Riviera Maya has a straightforward tropical climate with two main seasons: dry and wet.
-The dry season, running from December through April, is when the region is at its most reliably pleasant.
-Humidity is low, rainfall is rare, and the skies stay clear for days on end.
+Riviera Maya has a straightforward tropical climate built around two seasons: dry and wet.
+The dry season, from December through April, is when the region is most reliably pleasant.
+Humidity stays low, rain is infrequent, and the skies tend to stay clear for days at a stretch.

-December through February is peak season.
-Average highs sit around 81-82°F, humidity is minimal, and the evenings are genuinely comfortable.
-This is when snowbirds and holiday travelers arrive in force, and prices reflect it.
+December through February marks peak season.
+Average highs hold around 81 to 82°F, humidity is minimal, and evenings are genuinely comfortable.
+This is when holiday travelers and seasonal visitors from colder climates arrive in the greatest numbers, and pricing follows demand accordingly.

-Christmas and New Year’s bookings fill up months in advance.
-January and February are particularly pleasant, with calm seas ideal for snorkeling, clear water in the cenotes, and excellent conditions for visiting ruins like Tulum and Chichen Itza without overheating.
+Christmas and New Year’s bookings fill up months ahead of time.
+January and February tend to be the most pleasant stretch of the year, with calm seas for snorkeling, clear cenote water, and comfortable conditions for visiting Maya ruins like Tulum and Chichen Itza without overheating.

-March and April bring slightly warmer temperatures around 84-86°F and the arrival of spring break crowds.
+March and April bring slightly warmer temperatures, around 84 to 86°F, along with the arrival of spring break.
 March is statistically the driest month of the year.
-By the second half of April, crowds thin and prices begin to drop while conditions remain excellent.
-Many experienced travelers consider late April one of the best-value windows of the entire year.
+By the second half of April, crowds thin and prices begin to ease while conditions remain excellent.
+Many repeat visitors consider late April one of the best-value windows on the calendar.

 The amazingly clear waters and cool rocks of Xel Ha with rain on the horizon during the cheapest time to visit Riviera Maya